 Next, you’ll need to walk through a full-body scanner.
 This ensures that you are not carrying any weapons, drugs, or other restricted items.

 Typically, you will step into the scanner barefoot and hold up your arms while the machine rotates around you.
-If everything looks good, you’ll be on your way to boarding your first flight!
+If everything looks good, you’ll be able to grab your belongings and head to your gate.

 On occasion, you’ll be asked to step forward and a TSA officer will perform a light body search to double check you do not have any weapons or drugs on you.

 Once you’ve reached your gate you may have extra time to sit down and relax.
 You can also explore the shops and dining options nearby if you need something to do.
 Your airport may even have workstations for you to plug-in and get some work done.

 Each airline will have a slightly different process for onboarding passengers.
 Generally, though, about 20-30 minutes before your flight is set to leave, you will start hearing announcements.
 Check your boarding pass to find out what boarding group or zone you are in.
 Then, listen for them to call your section to board.

 Once you’ve boarded your plane and found your seat, you’ll want to put your carry-on in the overhead bins.
 Your personal item will need to fit underneath the seat in front of you.

 Lastly, buckle up!
 The flight attendants will go through all of the safety protocols and if you need a refresher, you’ll find a safety guide in your seat pocket.

 Other Tips for Flying for the First Time

 - Dress comfortably: Wear comfortable clothing and shoes that are easy to slip on and off, especially if you’ll need to remove your shoes for security screening.